2sic/2sxc-docs/2sxc Docs Generator/pages/guides/hot-build/index.md

 1. Automatically invalidates dependently compiled Razor/C# so they too will be recompiled when used.

-## Tips for now (WIP experimental)
+## Tips

-1. Classes created in the `/AppCode/` folder must be in the namespace `AppCode` or anything below it.
+1. Classes created in the `/AppCode/` folder should be in the namespace `AppCode` or anything below it.
-   This is because the compiler will only compile classes in this namespace.

 1. If you're using Dnn, you must add `@using AppCode` to the top of your Razor files to activate the new compiler.
    This will also activate C# 8.0.